dkelly255/python-checkers/README.md

 Settings Tab:

 - Config Vars - It is important to get your settings section done before you deploy  your code, the first section being the "config vars" - also known as "environment variables", are where sensitive data that needs to be kept private is stored.
+You must then create a Config Var called `PORT` which must be set to `8000`

 - Buildpacks - The next step is to add buildpacks - These install further dependencies that we need.
 Click “Add buildpack”, add the Python buildpack first and then click “Save changes”.
 Then add the node.js Buildpack, to handle the mock terminal, again clicking “Save”.
 Note - please make sure the buildpacks are in this  order, with Python on top, and node.js underneath.
 If they're the other way around you  can click and drag them to change the order.